What is a fracture?

 Treatment may include:

 - Splint/cast - immobilizes the injured area to promote bone alignment and healing to protect the injured area from motion or use.
+Many different types of splinting and casting material is used based on fracture and location.
+Casts typically consist of either:

 Watch how easy and painless it is to have a cast removed.